tmknight/docker-autoheal/README.md

     --name docker-autoheal \
     --restart=always \
     --env="AUTOHEAL_CONNECTION_TYPE=http" \
-    --env="AUTOHEAL_CONTAINER_LABEL=watch-me" \
     --env="AUTOHEAL_TCP_HOST=MYHOST" \
     --env="AUTOHEAL_TCP_PORT=2375" \
     tmknight88/docker-autoheal:latest
 ```

-Will connect to the Docker host via hostname or IP and the specified port and monitor only containers with a label named `watch-me` as the user with the specified `uid:gid`
+Will connect to the Docker host via hostname or IP and the specified port and monitor only containers with a label `autoheal.monitor.enable=true` as the user with the specified `uid:gid`

 ### Logging